 “At Raines International,” says Zigman, “we specifically take note of how a candidate handles him or herself throughout every stage of the interview process, from the first point of contact through offer negotiations.
 How does the candidate interact with our Search Coordinators and administrative team?
 Are they quick to be frustrated by changing logistics or schedules?
 How do they process feedback?
 All these interactions shed light on how the candidate is going to perform on an interpersonal level when working with the client.”

-It is important to note, that while soft skills are popping up on position descriptions and are increasingly seen as crucial to making a good hire, there is no perfect set of soft skills that will land you any job.
+It is important to note, that while soft skills are popping up on position descriptions and are increasingly seen as crucial to making a good hire, there is no perfect set of skills that will land you any job.

 “Because we deal with such a diverse set of clients, Raines knows that not one style of candidate or set of soft skills fits every company,” Zigman explains.
 “Some companies require a more collaborative team, so they will emphasize communication and problem-solving skills.
 But others need candidates with thicker skin who can work independently.”